sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 L-functions of elliptic curves over number fields
    * Adam
-        1.Extended the .dokchitser attribute from rationals to general number fields.
+        1. Extended the .dokchitser attribute from rationals to general number fields.
             -The main component was producing a method to obtain the coefficients of of the Dirichlet expansion of the L-series.
             -Patch has been submitted: trac #9402

-        2.Discovered a bug in .count_points() attribute for elliptic curves -During the course of (1) this was discovered.
+        2. Discovered a bug in .count_points() attribute for elliptic curves -During the course of (1) this was discovered.
 Apparently, .count_points() caches its answer, and running a loop over different residue fields and elliptic curves results in failure.